ignotaC/smallsoft/README.md

 bin directory inside smallsoft.

 ### 3) installation ( binary managment )
-You do it by your self, You might no want to
+You do it by your self, You might not want to
 use some of the software this pack provides.
 Simply copy what ever you want to one of the
 preffered PATH directory which you can see